HPCE/hpce-2018-cw2/readme.md

 the TBB approach and explore it in a bit more detail.
 There is also more emphasis on exploring performance, as I think that previously people focussed on just getting the code working.
-There are quite a few graphs to get (six), but if you follow the advice about how to automate things, it is fairly quick to get them.
+There are quite a few graphs to get (five), but if you follow the advice about how to automate things, it is fairly quick to get them.